RoverCore/Documentation/content/en/docs/Fundamentals/Services/dependency-injection.md

 ## What is Dependency Injection?

-Dependency Injection is the practice of passing dependencies to objects or other frameworks.
+Dependency Injection is the concept of passing dependencies to objects or other frameworks.

+When a user wants to swap a class or dependency you can pass a different dependency in place of the old dependency.

 ## How does Dependency Injection work?

-Here is the main class where it functions
+Here is the main class where it functions.

 ```C#
 public class MyDependency